Nek5000/nekBench/README.md

 ## License
-nekRS is released under the BSD 3-clause license (see the LICENSE file).
+nekBench is released under the BSD 3-clause license (see the LICENSE file).
 All new contributions must be made under the BSD 3-clause license.

 ## Acknowledgment